-Office of Research (OOR) Structure: We have clarified the OOR structure: https://research.usc.edu/about/vp/.
-OOR consists of nine organizations: DAR, DCG, ICT, OPRS, ORI, RTS, Stevens, DC, and ORIF.
+USC Research and Innovation (R&I) Structure: We have clarified the R&I structure: https://research.usc.edu/about/vp/.
+R&I consists of nine organizations: DAR, DCG, ICT, OPRS, ORI, RTS, Stevens, DC, and ORIF.
 Please visit the page above for details about the services each provides.
-ORIF, the Office of Research Initiatives and Facilities, is newly named and consolidated over the services you are already familiar with; it is led by Dr. Silvia da Costa and is responsible for supporting faculty research by overseeing internal granting programs, core facilities/shared resources, and faculty development & training (via the Center for Excellence in Research).
-ORIF is also announcing the release of a new Feedback Form that welcomes anonymous feedback regarding the quality of user interactions with ORIF.
+ORIF, the Research Initiatives and Infrastructure (RII), is newly named and consolidated over the services you are already familiar with; it is led by Dr. Silvia da Costa and is responsible for supporting faculty research by overseeing internal granting programs, core facilities/shared resources, and faculty development & training (via the Center for Excellence in Research).
+RII is also announcing the release of a new Feedback Form that welcomes anonymous feedback regarding the quality of user interactions with RII.

-Mentoring and training workshops: The Office of Research invites proposals for virtual faculty-led mentoring workshops in the Center for Excellence in Research for Spring 2021.
+Mentoring and training workshops: The USC Research and Innovation (R&I) invites proposals for virtual faculty-led mentoring workshops in the Center for Excellence in Research for Spring 2021.
 Faculty interested in leading a research workshop on collaboration, funding, data management, promoting their research, professional development, research resources/methods, grant writing, etc. can submit a proposal by 5pm, Friday, Dec 4, 2020.

 Access to Creative Talent: USC’s Institute for Creative Technologies created “ICTP” (ICT Productions, Inc.) to coordinate favorable custom agreements with the Writers Guild (WGA), Directors Guild (DGA), and Screen Actors Guild (SAG).
 Contact Cheryl Birch (email@example.com) to find out how your USC department can leverage these agreements to engage professional talent for your USC projects.